 Future Betting Explained

 Future betting takes place on an event that is set to occur in the upcoming weeks or even months.
-As the date gets closer, oddsmakers alter the sports betting lines on the basis of ongoing results for the teams.
+As the date gets closer, oddsmakers alter the online sports betting lines on the basis of ongoing results for the teams.
 Future bets do not feature point spreads, as the most common scenario features a concrete result.
 The most frequently used types of future bets involve the potential winners of the different sports leagues.
 Such titles as the Super Bowl 50 champion in the NFL and the championship of the English Premier League typically bring in big bets from bettors all around the globe.

 However, there are other types of future bets in addition to league titles.
 You can bet how many games a team will win in a season, which team will win a conference or division title, which teams will be promoted, and which teams will go through relegation.
 Just about every sport features future betting of some type, so online oddsmakers should carry the action that you want.

 Consider this example.
 Let’s say that, in the spring of 2010, an optimistic bettor went online and placed a bet that the Texas Rangers would win the American League pennant within Major League Baseball.
 Never mind that the Rangers had never made it out of the wild card playoff round; never mind that they had only won 1 playoff game out of the 10 they had played, losing nine in a row – all to the Yankees.
 Never mind that the Rangers weren’t seen as having any sort of shot at winning their division.
 Let’s say he got +50000 on a $300 bet, so a payout of $150,000.